 for your arrest, or if you need to start your sentence, it is highly recommended that you do the right thing and turn yourself into the authorities.
 If you have a warrant, go to the jail processing area, and let them know that you think there may be a warrant out for your arrest.
 A record check will be run, and if there is one, they will take you into custody and begin the intake process.
 If you are reporting to serve out your sentence, report on the date and time that the sentence order lists.
 Make sure that you don’t show up late.
 Just bring necessary items when you go, such as a driver’s license or even photo ID, any prescription medication you might take, and a sentencing order.

 The inmate have to list information about each visitor to the jail in advance of the visit.
 Your visitor’s names will go into a Visiting log as an approved visitor.
-All visitors has to provide a photo ID when visiting.
+All visitors have to provide a photo ID when visiting.
 Visitors that arrives for visitation late or that is not on the visitation list will not be able to attend visitation.

 Jail visitation policies change often, so visit the official jail site before you try to visit an inmate.